kshim99/shiny-python/README.md

 # shiny-python

-Materials used to learn how to develop shiny apps using python
+This repository is for learning how to develop Shiny apps in Python.
+It follows a very structured tutorial from Keith Galli's tutorial here: [https://github.com/KeithGalli/shiny-python-projects/tree/master].